Print this topic

 Land contamination

 For most people living on land that may have been contaminated, there will not be any effects on their health.
-But it's important to think about if you have young children or are pregnant.
+But it is important to think about if you have young tamariki (children) or are pregnant.

 Land may be contaminated due to a history of hazardous activities and industries including: